 I'm not much of a drinker, so you might be wondering "Why would she go to Napa, California?
 That's wine country and you go there to drink".
 I was pleasantly surprised to learn all about all sorts of other interesting Napa happenings besides wine while traveling recently with DoNapa as part of a sponsored press trip.

 Thankfully, the City of Napa has many wonderful experiences to offer a visitor outside of wine, wineries and vineyards!
 Unlike larger cities in California like San Diego or Palm Springs, Napa has a friendly an approachable flair to it.
 Maybe it is because of the resilient local community, that has dealt with major challenges like wild fires or flooding.
 Regardless of what it is, Napa is a place that feels nice to be in.
 From cool local artists to charming shopping boutiques, there is so much more to Napa than just wine.

-These are 7 Cool Things to Do in Napa Besides Drinking Wine
+These are 7 Cool Things to Do in Napa Besides Wineries

 Bike Ride Along the Napa River